Consider applying early - the application fee is FREE until January 15th.

 On-Campus Student Housing Interest Form

-Southwestern is very pleased to offer 133 brand new, fully furnished, state-of-the-art apartments to our students, commencing Fall 2013.
-Complete the online form to indicate your potential interest in on-campus housing and assist us in planning for future occupancy.
+Southwestern is pleased to offer brand new, fully furnished, state-of-the-art apartments to our students.
+Please complete this online form to indicate your potential interest in on-campus housing and assist us in planning for future occupancy.
 Completing this form does not guarantee housing and this interest form is not an official application for housing.

 All applicants should consult the rules and regulations of the Committee of Bar Examiners of the state in which they intend to practice to determine if there is anything that might affect their eligibility for admission to the bar, and whether they are required to register with the bar of that state when they commence the study of law.
 More information is available online.